lm3nitro/Projects/MySQL/Part3-MySQL Queries.md

 #### Query #12

-We can also use the query above and sort it in descending order:
+I can also use the query above and sort it in descending order:

 ```
 select industries, count(personname) from statistics_lm3nitro